Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 ## Power supply

-The device is powered by 5VDC which can be delivered via any (or multiple) of the interface connectors:
+The device is powered by +5 VDC which can be delivered via any (or multiple) of the interface connectors:

 * USB connector (input only)
 * CAN connectors (input, optional output)